leynahong/HW_02/README.md

 Since 2000, we've seen overall positive trend in the number of seats held by women in national parliament worldwide.
 The number of seats held by women is updated every 5 years.
 While there has not always been growth every five years, there has never been a decrease.
 Instead, the number of seats held by women remains the same.

-Data on countries' life expectancy over the span of several years can be found [here](http://data.un.org/).
+Data on the number of seats held by women in national parliament worldwide can be found [here](http://data.un.org/).

 ---